 Built upon recommendations of the governor's Middle-Class Task Force, PAsmart strategically invests resources in education and training opportunities to support Pennsylvania's economic growth now and in the future.

-In response to the task force's findings, the governor secured $30 million to strategically invest in education and workforce development with competitive grants to enhance the skills of Pennsylvania workers.
-The Pennsylvania Workforce Development Board, the governor's private sector policy advisor, provided recommendations and approved the framework for the funding priorities.
+In 2019, Governor Tom Wolf secured $40 million to strategically invest in education and workforce development through PAsmart.
+The Pennsylvania Workforce Development Board provided recommendations and approved the framework for the funding priorities.

 One component of this funding includes expanding grants to accelerate learning and professional development in the fast-growing fields of STEM and computer science. $20 million in grants will be awarded – via targeted and advancing grants – to bring high-quality STEM and computer science education to communities, with a focus on early learning centers, libraries, out-of-school time providers, career and technical centers, post-secondary institutions, elementary, middle, and high schools.

 View the PAsmart Grant Request for Application (PDF) for detailed information on this funding and application process.